 Hire and train employees

-If you want to start a call center in the Philippines, it is crucial to hire employees who will best fit your company’s goals.
+If you want to start a call center in the Philippines, as business owners it is crucial to hire employees who will best fit your company’s business objectives and business goals.
 At this point, you will need to revisit your business plan.
 Consider your target client and the services you plan to provide to find the best talents that fit those targets.

 But as a general rule, choose employees who have strong English skills and are willing to learn new things.
 Your call center employees should be able to work long hours and in teams, so look for those who are team players and possess positive attitudes.